pharmaverse/pharmaversesdtm/README.md

 -   Run `data-raw/create_sdtms_data.R` in order to update `NAMESPACE` and update the `.Rd` files in `man/`.
 -   Add your GitHub handle to `.github/CODEOWNERS`.
 -   Update `NEWS.md`.

-# Documentation Process {#documentation-process}

-The documentation process in `{pharmaversesdtm}` is automated for consistency and ease of maintenance.
-Metadata for each dataset, such as names, labels, descriptions, authors, and sources, is managed in a centralized JSON file (`inst/extdata/sdtms-specs.json`) and used to generate `.R` documentation files.

-This streamlined approach aligns with best practices for efficient package development.